 The One World Observatory is located on the top of the 1,776 foot tall One World Trade Center Building on floor 100, 101, and 102.
 The building, which is now the tallest building in the Western Hemisphere, is used as an office building, but there’s a separate entrance for guests to the observatory.

-It’s in Lower Manhattan, across from the Westfield World Trade Center shopping center and Battery Park City Park.
-While the observatory doesn’t contain the 9/11 Memorial, it’s adjacent to it.
+The Freedom Tower is in Lower Manhattan, across from the Westfield World Trade Center shopping center and Battery Park City Park.
+While the actual observatory doesn’t contain the 9/11 Memorial, it’s adjacent to it.

 Ticket to the One World Observatory